Race to the North: London to Aberdeen, 1895

 The railways arrived in Aberdeen in 1850 and an east coast through service was instituted in 1855, taking 17½ hours from London, reduced by 1889 to nearly 13 hours.
-With the opening of the Forth Bridge in 1890 the distances from London to Aberdeen were 523.2 mi and 539.7 mi on east and west coast routes.
+With the opening of the Forth Bridge in 1890, the distances from London to Aberdeen were 523.2 mi and 539.7 mi on east and west coast routes.
 The timetables for the main expresses were as follows.

-At the beginning of 1893 West Coast accelerated the Day Scotch Express to arrive at 22:25 and devised a scheme for delaying its rivals at Kinnaber Junction, where Caledonian operated the signal box.
+At the beginning of 1893, the West Coast accelerated the Day Scotch Express to arrive at 22:25 and devised a scheme for delaying its rivals at Kinnaber Junction, where Caledonian operated the signal box.
 The booked time at Dubton, the Caledonian line signalbox before Kinnaber, was six minutes before the time booked for Kinnaber although the journey only took two minutes.
 The Dubton signalman would offer the train to Kinnaber at its booked Dubton time at the latest – which might be earlier than its actual time.
 The Kinnaber signalman would accept the train thus keeping the signals against North British.
 The North British train was only given clearance if it actually passed the North British Montrose signal box before the Dubton booking time.
-By this means until NBR realised what was happening and complained, Caledonian could take priority even with its rival already waiting at Kinnaber.
+By this means until the NBR realised what was happening and complained, the Caledonian could take priority even with its rival already waiting at Kinnaber.

 In the event, competition focussed on the overnight expresses.
 East Coast soon changed its timetable to arrive at Aberdeen at 08:15 and West Coast followed suit with 08:05.
 However, whereas West Coast ran a reliable service, North British were often late because of slow changes of engine at Waverley station, and a tortuous and undulating run from there northwards on a line that was partially single track.
 By June 1893, East Coast had a booked arrival time of 07:35 and West Coast 07:50.
 However, if the North British train was slightly late it would be beaten to Kinnaber Junction and not be able to pass the Caledonian train.
 Caledonian owned the line from Kinnaber to Aberdeen but NBR held running rights (Caledonian required running rights over a very short section of NBR line at Monklands, Lanarkshire).